Your Salary After Coding Bootcamp: How Much Can You Earn?

 Do coding bootcamps pay you?

-Most of the time they don’t pay students.
-However, some offer income share agreements with living stipends that can help you cover basic living costs while attending the bootcamp.
-Other bootcamps have built-in internship opportunities for students, some of which are paid.
+No, most of the time coding bootcamps don’t pay students.
+However, some bootcamps offer income share agreements with living stipends that can help you cover basic living costs while attending the bootcamp.
+Other bootcamps have built-in apprenticeships and internship opportunities for students, some of which are paid.

 The average salary for many entry-level jobs in tech is between $50,000 and $70,000.
 However, the longer you spend in the field, and the more you learn after graduation, the higher your earning potential rises.
 Veteran coders can comfortably earn six figures.